Jump to Section:

-The compression ratio is calculated as the total number of reads after PriceSeq divided by the number of unique reads identified by CD-HIT-DUP.
-As of pipeline v4.0 IDseq uses CD-HIT-DUP to flag duplicate sequences, but these reads remain present for calculation of downstream results.
+The compression ratio is calculated as the total number of reads after PriceSeq divided by the number of unique reads identified by idseq-dedup.
+Duplicate sequences are flagged, but these reads remain present for calculation of downstream results.

 Interpreting Run Quality

 Reasons why a sample may have low % Passed QC (ie < 10%)

 The "Passed QC" percentage refers to the Trimmomatic (adapter trimming) and PriceSeq (QC) steps.
 It indicates the fraction of reads that came out of the PriceSeq step, compared to what went in initially.
 Thus, samples with low % Passed QC are likely samples which contained many reads that were removed due to the presence of adapter sequences (i.e. adapter dimers) or sequences that obtained low quality scores during base-calling.

 If many reads are flagged as duplicates, you may see the number indicated in the Reads Remaining table as "(XX unique)" is much lower than the total number of reads remaining.
 This will correspond to a large DCR and may indicate that there was a large amount of PCR amplification during the library preparation stages, resulting in many duplicate sequences.
 Note that IDseq is not intended for use with 16S sequencing libraries.

 If many reads are filtered out by the LZW filter step, this would indicate that the sequencing reads are relatively low complexity - containing homopolymer nucleotides or simple sequence repeats.